 A short sale by the Fund involves borrowing securities from a lender which are then sold in the market.
 At a future date, the securities are repurchased by the Fund and returned to the lender.
 While the securities are borrowed, collateral is deposited with the lender and the Fund pays a borrowing fee to the lender.
 The borrowing fee may increase during the borrowing period, adding to the expense of a short sale strategy.
 If the value of the securities declines between the time that the Fund borrows the securities and the time it repurchases and returns the securities to the lender, the Fund makes a profit on the difference (less any interest the Fund is required to pay the lender).
 There is no assurance that securities will decline in value during the period of the short sale and make a profit for the Fund.
 Securities sold short may instead appreciate in value, creating a loss for the Fund.
 The Fund may experience difficulties repurchasing and returning the borrowed securities if a liquid market for the securities does not exist.
 The lender may also recall borrowed securities at any time.
 The lender from whom the Fund has borrowed securities may go bankrupt and the Fund may lose the collateral it has deposited with the lender.
+As an "alternative mutual fund", the Fund is not subject to certain short selling restrictions set out in applicable securities legislation that are applicable to conventional mutual funds.

-The Fund may be indirectly exposed to short selling risk if the underlying funds in which they invest engage in short selling.
+Funds that invest in underlying funds may be indirectly exposed to short selling risk if the underlying funds in which they invest engage in short selling.